maiaiia/uni-lecture-notes/Sem II/OS/Mutex.md

 >var++ consists of 3 operations (not on macOS though :)) - load data in register, increment value, store data from register.

 The purpose of a *mutex* (mutual exclusion) is to turn an operation into an atomic one.

+>[!tip]
+>- lock always waits until a thread is available
+>- trylock returns a zero on success (if the thread is available) and an error number otherwise

 ## Examples
 >[!example]- Tic Tac Toe
 >>[!code]